vishaltiparadi/bdr-interview-assignments/README.md

 5. Check code into the branch and push to remote.
 6. Create a pull request for review.

-**Please check in your work regardless whether you've correctly completed the assignment, for you will be expected to walkthrough your thought process with the interviewing team**
+Note: **Please check in your work regardless whether you've correctly completed the assignment, for you will be expected to walkthrough your thought process with the interviewing team**

 #